andrew-levy/react-native-navigate/README.md

 };
 ```

-To make your components _screens_ with navigation features, wrap them in a `Navigatable` component.
+To make your components look and feel like _screens_ with navigation features, wrap them in a `Navigatable` component.
 To navigate to a different Navigatable view, use the `useNavigate` hook.

 ```jsx
 import { Navigatable, useNavigate } from 'react-native-navigatable';